jica/k8s-example-wp-plugin/README.md

-# k8s-example-wp-plugin
+# Kubernetes RBAC Exercise: Plugin

+> NOTE: This is meant to be used as a training exercise (it is incomplete in purpose)

-Example plugin to test RBAC, used for trainings
+Example plugin to test RBAC, used for trainings.

 The code is not complete.
 You need to fill two parts: